CONTENTS

 Options enabled by the product structure in creating the product range

 In addition to individual products, extended product management allows products to be formed into models using attributes and their values to identify different variations of the product.
-Additionally, extended product management allows the formation of a final product, i.e., a composite product, from several sub-products that can be thought of as components, raw materials, or individual products or models that make up a product package.
+Additionally, extended product management allows the formation of a final product, i.e., a composite product, from several sub-products that can be thought of, for example, as components, raw materials, or individual products or models that make up a product package.

 Product options are as follows: